patrick-llgc/Learning-Deep-Learning/paper_notes/chauffeurnet.md

 Motion planning's hardest part is the need for **closed-loop tests**, which means prediction is feed into the loop for planning the next step.
 It test the systems's ability to self-correct and recover from adverse scenario. **Open-loop tests** means prediction/planning of next step but without feeding into the loop of next state.
 The paper showed that a model that performs well on open-loop tests do not necessarily perform well on close-loop test.

-The typical way to address the distributional drift issue in imitation learning is **[Data Aggregation (DAgger)](https://arxiv.org/abs/1011.0686)**.
+In imitation learning, or behavioral cloning, when naively applying supervised learning (which assumed iid input) to MDP, there will be a distributional drift, as the action from the last step may affect observations in the next state.
+The typical way to address the compounding error/distributional drift issue in imitation learning is **[Data Aggregation (DAgger)](https://arxiv.org/abs/1011.0686)**.
+(DAgger has humans in the loop and asks expert to label data when observed from following learned policy in closed-loop test.
+This way you get some supervision on how to correct mistakes.)
 The perturbation method in ChauffeurNet is essentially addressing issues with synthetic Dagger pipeline.